Now being replicated around the country, “Elijah’s Law” protects the lives of very young children with food allergies.

 After Elijah’s death, the Silveras created the Elijah-Alavi Foundation to encourage nationwide diverse and equitable food allergy and asthma resources in every neighborhood.
 They say their foundation is “Elijah’s echo,” and the initiative educates about the severity of food allergies and anaphylaxis as well as the importance of education and training about the disease.

 Silvera sees his drive as evidence of his son’s ongoing presence in his life.
-“As a family, the way the trajectory of our life has changed, it shows that Elijah is moving in us and creating a path of safety” for children.
+“As a family, the way the trajectory of our life has changed, it shows that Elijah is moving in us and creating a path of safety” for young food allergy kids.
 He calls it the “work that Elijah is doing even though he is not here.”

 Elijah’s Law Protecting Food Allergy Kids is Official in New York State